Do you need a defibrillator?

 The likelihood score will depend on the environment and activity.
 Use your judgement to choose a likelihood score.
 You then multiply this score by the severity score – which is always 5 in case of a cardiac arrest.

-For example, your location is a busy factory.
+Your location is a busy factory with at least 80 workers on site at any one time.
 Most of the staff are male and over the age of 40.
 The nearest defibrillator is 7 miles away.